pattylo/Aoligei/README.md

 The "Autopilot Orientation" is "ROTATION_NONE" (default.)

 #### 4.2.2.
 Radio
+We need to connect the FASST receiver to the radio.
+Firstly, open the radio and switch it to FASST mode.
+Secondly, push the mode select button on the receiver and then power on the receiver.
+Now the light on the receiver is shinning and remains green.
+Then connection is finished.
 We use "Mode2" here, as shown bellow.
 (If you have your own style, follow you own style.)

 <div align=center>